Stockholm+50 & Geneva

 In 1972, countries from around the world gathered in Stockholm for the United Nations Conference on the Human Environment around the motto “Only One Earth”.
-50 years on, the motto is as pertinent as ever – Earth is our only home, and humanity must protect it.
+Fifty years on, the motto is as pertinent as ever – Earth is our only home, and humanity must protect it.
 This year, countries will meet again to reflect on the progress made over the last five decades and harness ambition to tackle biodiversity loss, climate change and pollution.
 What can we expect from Stockholm+50?
 How is the Geneva community engaged in this major event for people and the planet?
 Learn more below!

-Five decades after the 1972 United Nations Conference on the Human Environment made the link between environment and poverty and placed it at the forefront of the international agenda, Stockholm will welcome the world again on 2 – 3 June 2022 for “Stockholm+50: a healthy planet for the prosperity of all – our responsibility, our opportunity” (Stockholm+50).
+Five decades after the 1972 United Nations Conference on the Human Environment made the link between environment and poverty and placed it at the forefront of the international agenda, Stockholm welcomes the world again on 2 – 3 June 2022 for “Stockholm+50: a healthy planet for the prosperity of all – our responsibility, our opportunity” (Stockholm+50).
 This international conference will commemorate the watershed moment that the 1972 conference represents, and reflect on the current situation we find ourselves, through addressing the intergenerational responsibility, focusing on the implementation opportunities, and recognising interconnectivity between stakeholders and between policy issues.
 The event will provide leaders with an opportunity to draw on 50 years of multilateral environmental action to achieve the bold and urgent action needed to secure a better future on a healthy planet.

-The conference will span over two days, 2 and 3 June 2022, ahead of World Environment Day.
+The conference spans over two days, 2 and 3 June 2022, ahead of World Environment Day.
 Three leadership dialogues will help catalyze ambition and raising awareness about the importance of protecting our planet and addressing the triple planetary crisis of climate change, of nature and biodiversity loss, and of pollution and waste.

 Stockholm+50 and its preparatory meeting are envisioned as open and inclusive forums that will feature a diverse set of voices to help build a healthy planet for the prosperity of all.
-All organizations looking to participate in person (including hosting and/or attending side events) must be accredited.
-Organizations looking to apply for special accreditation for Stockholm+50 and its preparatory meeting must do so by 4 February 2022.
-Visit the official Stockholm+50 website for detailed information on who needs accreditation and how to apply.

 - Reflecting on the urgent need for actions to achieve a healthy planet and prosperity of all